r-spacex/submanager/README.md

 All configuration, except for ``repeat_interval_s``, is read and updated for each run while ``megathread-manager`` is active, so settings can be changed on the fly without stopping and restarting it.

 Individual modules, such as ``megathread`` and ``sync``, can be enabled and disabled via their corresponding ``enabled`` options, and can be further configured as described below.
-On first run ``megathread-manager`` will generate a suitible configurable file for you, which you can then edit to tell it what you want it to do.
+On first run ``megathread-manager`` will generate a suitable configurable file for you, which you can then edit to tell it what you want it to do.

 ### Configuring credentials